-While one in seven couple faces fertility problems in Europe, fertility specialist Dr Kayal believes that the UAE has higher rates of one in six couples facing issues in trying to start a family.
+IVF has become a very common word here in the UAE.
+Fertility specialist Dr Kayal believes that one in six couples in the UAE face issues in trying to start a family.

 Worldwide, three percent of babies born are through IVF treatment.
 The reasons for the higher infertility rate in the UAE are mainly stress, genetics and late marriage.